 Please note: UVic administers the Athletics fee and we cannot opt students out of it.

-Graduate students that miss the opt-in and/or opt-out deadline may file an appeal.
+Graduate students that miss the opt-out deadline may file an appeal.
 Graduate students that are in a situation that does not match criteria may also request an appeal.

 The Appeals Committee assesses the validity of appeals on the basis of two criteria: